How To Wear All This Kit!

 Initial front-line evacuation was done by litter, from there the versatile jeep took over.
 The 101st AB used specially converted jeeps for the transportation of the wounded.
 Since the jeep could be delivered by glider it was part of the operation from the start.

 Airborne medics usually carried only one medical bag with its bottom extended.
 One litter carrying strap was used to carry the bag slung over the shoulder.
-The other bag and the special medical harness, called yoke, was simply not used.
+The special medical harness, called a yoke, and a second bag were simply not used.

 Aid-men of the 101st normally wore two red cross armbands, one around each arm.